-Please read our newsletter with the latest updates.
+Please read our 'six months on' newsletter below

 Click the image below to view

 Our the first edition of the Beechmere resident newsletter is still available, click here to read the full newsletter.
 We hope you enjoy!

 We are pleased to have been able to post cheques to all residents of the Beechmere fire today, Thursday 19 December 2019.

 The money raised by Just Giving and other public donations has been shared equally between all residents, amounting to £434.06 each, after over £60,000 was raised thanks to the generosity of the public.

 Crewe Town Council, who were holding the money, passed the money to us after we reached an agreement last week, enabling us to distribute it in time for Christmas.